tavikukko/Chrome-SP-Editor/README.md

 # Chrome SP Editor

-A Chrome Extension for updating files (js, css) in SharePoint Online from Chrome Developer Tools
+A Google Chrome Extension for updating files (js, css) in SharePoint Online from Chrome Developer Tools

 ## Motivation